jwwalker/PlainCalc/README.md

 To build this project with Xcode, you will also need [Boost](https://www.boost.org), whose Parser parsing library is used in the calculation engine.
 In Xcode's settings, under Locations, you will need to define a custom path named "Boost" pointing at your Boost hierarchy.
-At this writing, I am using Boost 1.88.0, because Boost 1.89.0 was giving me a compile error.
+At this writing, I am using Boost 1.89.0.

 This project uses another open source project, [UTF8-CPP](https://github.com/nemtrif/utfcpp), but since that's fairly small, I just included the source.
 At this writing,